gush3l/gs-perms/README.md

 Permissions and groups manager for FiveM storing data in a database!

 Still very much a WIP!
-I don't recommend using it in a production server!
+I don't recommend using it in a production server! *in it's current state you even can't use it lol*

 #
 **LICENSE**